Alcohol and drug affected driving

 Demerit points are given for all speeding infringements (except those recorded by speed camera), some traffic offences and for breaching licence conditions, eg a learner driver unaccompanied by a supervisor or a restricted driver carrying unauthorised passengers.

-Points can also be allocated in conjunction with a court disqualification where the court chooses to disqualify a person for less than 6 months.
+Demerit points also apply to some alcohol-related infringements and offences, for example, points can also be allocated in conjunction with a court disqualification where the court chooses to disqualify a person for less than six months.
 For a full list of demerit points, go to Demerit points.

-Demerit points remain active on your licence record for a period of 2 years from the date of the offence.
-However, if the court disqualifies you for a period of 6 months or more, any active demerit points recorded on your licence record at the time will be cancelled and will no longer contribute to your active demerit point total.
+Demerit points remain active on your licence record for a period of two years from the date of the offence.
+However, if the court disqualifies you for a period of six months or more, any active demerit points recorded on your licence record at the time will be cancelled and will no longer contribute to your active demerit point total.

-If you accumulate 100 or more active demerit points within any 2-year period, your licence will be suspended for a period of 3 months and you will not be entitled to drive.
+If you accumulate 100 or more active demerit points within any two year period, your licence will be suspended for a period of three months and you will not be entitled to drive.
 The suspension period begins as soon as the demerit suspension notice is served on you by the Transport Agency, the police or an authorised agent of the Transport Agency.